Former UFC heavyweight challenges Dana White to fight amid $400k legal dispute

 Hunt’s UFC contract expired at the end of 2018, a year in which he suffered three straight defeats, and he has not competed in MMA since.

-The New Zealander has been ordered by the United States District Court to pay his former employer $388,235 in legal fees and costs, per court documents recently made public from a March 2021 ruling.
+The New Zealander has been ordered by the United States District Court to pay the company $388,235 in legal fees and costs, per court documents recently made public from a March 2021 ruling.

 Hunt, 47, took to social media this week to deny the suggestion that he will have to pay the fee, before challenging White and former UFC executives Lorenzo and Frank Fertitta to a fight.